 I’m picky when it comes to my workout headphones – I want to be able to run on the treadmill and not have them fall out and I don’t want any cables to get caught when I’m lifting.

 I know most of the popular headphones on the market and it’s actually pretty straightforward when it comes to finding the best headphones for lifting.

 Here are the top options on the market:

 The Best Headphones For Lifting

 1. Mpow Flame Bluetooth Headphones

-- IPX7 SWEATPROOF EARPHONES: Mpow IPX7 Water-resistant Nano-coating efficiently protects sport headphones from sweat and ensure more guaranteed life span, perfect for running, jogging, hiking, yoga, exercises, gym, fitness, travelling and etc. Everyday with Mpow is like a valentine's day!
+- IPX7 Sweatproof earphones: Mpow IPX7 water-resistant Nano-coating efficiently protects Sport headphones from sweat and ensure more guaranteed life span, perfect for running, jogging, hiking, yoga, exercises, gym, fitness, traveling and etc.

 These are some of the best selling earbuds on the market today.
 You’ve probably seen them at your gym already.